 Ever since the day it was founded, Ride-On Cycling for All’s mission has been to get more people cycling more often.

-Ride-On has, always focused on people who want to ride more but aren’t able to so, either because they didn’t have a safe and reliable bike or because they lacked the confidence to get back in the saddle.
+Ride-On has always focused on people who want to ride more but aren’t able to either because they don’t have a safe and reliable bike or because they lack confidence to get back in the saddle.

-Our mission goes back to 2011, when Martyn Laxton, a Devon Bikeability instructor was moved to set up Ride On when he realised that more than half of the primary school children he was teaching, couldn’t access the free course because they didn’t have a bike.
+Our mission goes back to 2011 when Martyn Laxton, a Devon Bikeability instructor, was moved to set up Ride On after realising that more than half of the primary school children he was teaching couldn’t access the free course because they didn’t have a bike.
 So, together with Adam Golding, another Bikeability instructor and qualified bicycle mechanic, he set about correcting this.
 And so, Ride On was born.

-In 2014 Ride On moved into our workshop at Exeter Quay and since then has gone from strength to strength.
-In 2013 we put 83 bikes back into use, by 2018 this had increased to 601!
+In 2014, Ride On moved into our workshop at Exeter Quay and since then has gone from strength to strength.
+In 2013, we put 83 bikes back into use.
+By 2021 this had increased tenfold to 830!

-Our passion to support people to ride more is also driven by our awareness of the fact that cycling has so many benefits for the rider and the wider environment.
-These include improved physical and mental health, lowering carbon footprint and reducing pollution.
+Our passion to support people to cycle more is also driven by our awareness of the fact that cycling has so many benefits for the rider and the wider community, as well as our environment.
+These include improved physical and mental health, a lower carbon footprint, reducing pollution, and getting people talking.

-We are still a volunteer-based organisation, aiming to create a place where the local community can visit and talk bikes, exercise, road safety, cycle training for any age, learn to ride, bike maintenance, route planning and all things bike-related with “can do” people.
-Take a look at this short video about Ride On and what we do.
+We are still a volunteer-based organisation aiming to create a place where the local community can visit and talk bikes, exercise, road safety, cycle training for all ages, learning to ride, bike maintenance, route planning and all things bike-related with “can do” people.